xu-hao/pds-backend/README.md

 ### plugin configuration format for INIT_PLUGIN_PATH

-__For this release, all plugins must be a deployable docker container that also implements an OpenAPI__
+__For this release, all plugins must be a deployable docker container__

 ## plugin configuration format for ${INIT_PLUGIN_PATH}